Caring for someone with cancer

 Who is a carer?

-A carer is a person who gives assistance and support to people who need help with their daily activities because of age, illness or disability.
-They do not get paid for this role.
-People who have cancer may need carers to help them with some activities, especially while they are having treatment.
+A care r is a person who gives assistance and support to people who need help with their daily activities because of age, illness or disability.
+This may be a partner, family member, neighbour or friend.
+They do not get paid wages for this role but may receive financial support.

-Carers may help in many different areas of daily life including:
+Carers may help in many different areas of daily life, including:

-- personal care, such as dressing, showering and feeding
+- personal care such as dressing, showering and feeding

-- medical care, such as giving medicines and monitoring symptoms
+- medical care such as giving medicines

-- managing finances, such as paying bills
+- managing finances such as paying bills

 - helping in emergencies

-- legal matters, such as planning a will or an Advance Care Directive
+- legal matters such as planning a will or an advance care directive

-Many people, especially those who care for close family members, may not see that they are carrying out the role of a carer.
-There are financial supports and other services available to carers in Australia that you may be eligible for.
+Many people, especially those who care for close family members, may not see that they are taking on the role of a carer.

 Does the stage of the cancer affect the care needed?

 Caring may involve helping in many different areas of life.
-The level and kind of care a person with cancer needs will depend on many factors, including:
+The level and kind of care a person living with cancer needs will depend on many factors, including:

 - the type and stage of the cancer